mohitsorde/jsosrm/README.md

 ### Utilities

-Instances of ValidatorBaseClass, SetterBaseClass, and GetterBaseClass provide in-built utilities.
+Instances of ValidatorBaseClass, SetterBaseClass, and GetterBaseClass come with built-in utilities.
 Also, custom utilities for each instance can be defined.
 The constructor does not take any arguments.

 ```js
 let validator = new ValidatorBaseClass()